UPDATE 2-Cricket-Test Series South Africa v England scoreboard

-Dec 27 (Infostrada Sports) - Scoreboard at stumps on the second day in the first Test between South Africa and England on Sunday in Durban, South Africa
+Dec 26 (Infostrada Sports) - Scoreboard at stumps on the first day in the first Test between South Africa and England on Saturday in Durban, South Africa

 A. Cook c Elgar b Steyn 0